-- Identify your own best methods of studying (e.g., alone or with others, time of day, location, by rewarding yourself at intervals). - Organize all information about the exam procedure and the topics covered by the exam. - Become familiar with the type of questions, topic areas, etc. as given in this guide.
-Prioritize concepts and topics to study.
-Be systematic; determine what material you can briefly review and what material you need to concentrate on more in depth. - Read the sample questions to familiarize yourself with the nature and format of the questions that will appear on the examination. - A reference list is given under "Suggested Reading" in this guide.
+- Identify your own best methods of studying (e.g., alone or with others, time of day, location, by rewarding yourself at intervals). - Organize all information about the exam procedure and the topics covered by the exam. - Become familiar with the type of questions, topic areas, etc. as given in this guide. - o Prioritize concepts and topics to study. - o Identify your strengths and areas you may struggle - Be systematic; determine what material you can briefly review and what material you need to concentrate on more in-depth. - Read the sample questions to familiarize yourself with the nature and format of the questions that will appear on the examination. - A reference list is given under "Suggested Reading" in this guide.
 This list is not meant to represent all knowledge required for mastery in the field of art therapy, nor are exam questions taken from this material, per se.
-The list is an aid to give you an idea of sources that can be used to review areas in which you may feel your training or experience is deficient. - As an art therapy credential-holder, you are required to abide by the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.
-Be sure you are familiar with this document and do not confuse it with the Ethical Principles for Art Therapists of the
+Instead, the list is an aid to give you an idea of sources that can be used to review areas in which you may feel your training or experience is deficient. - As an art therapy credential-holder, you are required to abide by the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.
+Be sure you are familiar with this document and do not confuse it with the Ethical Principles for Art Therapists of the American Art Therapy Association.
+These are two separate codes. - Manage your time to ensure ample time to review content before testing.